jcole-sec/CSC-842/Module 03 - Request Customizer/readme.md

 ### API references
 - myip.com is used to return the current IP address and country of the requestor's origin.
-API documentation is here: [docs](https://www.myip.com/api-docs/)
+- myip.com API documentation is here: [docs](https://www.myip.com/api-docs/)

 ## Future Improvements

 - [ ] Include support for Wireguard and Tailscale VPNs
 - [ ] Include additional header and request manipulation options, such as with scapy
-- [ ]
+- [ ] Include ...

 ## Install